sgjava/install-opencv/README.md

 #### Things to be aware of
 * There are no bindings generated for OpenCV's GPU module.
 * Understand how memory management [works](https://github.com/sgjava/opencvmem)
-* Make sure you call Mat.free() to free native memory
+* Make sure you call Mat.release() to free native memory
 * The JNI code can modify variables with the final modifier.
 You need to be aware of the implications of this since it is not normal Java behavior.

 ![CaptureUI Java](images/captureui-java.png)